fabricematrat/ThreeCircles/README.md

 ```

 ## Step8: Put all together
+This step ** does not ** have a TO DO section.

+You can rest a bit ;-)

 ### Get source code from repo
 ```java
 git checkout step8_done
 ```
+Here is what was done for you:

 - in checkin-view.js, generated code has been cleaned to leave only what's needed
-- place-index.html & place-view.js has been modified with CSS.
+- place-index.html & user-index.html has been merge in a single page index.html
-- friend-index.html & friend-view.js has been modified with CSS.
+- place-view.js & user-view.js has been cleaned.

 ## Step9: Login